HYPERNETS/hypernets_processor/docs/sphinx/content/users/users_getting_started.rst

 Usage
 -----

 There are two main use cases for the hypernets_processor package.
-The primary function of the software is the regular automated processing of data retrieved from Hypernets field sites.
+The primary function of the software is the automated preparation of data retrieved from network sites for distribution to users.
 Additionally, the software may also be used for ad-hoc processing of particular field acquisitions, for example for testing instrument operation in the field.
 For information on each these use cases click on one of the following links:

 * :ref:`use_field`
 * :ref:`use_processing`